tari-project/tari/RFC/src/RFC-0151_TransactionProtocol.md

 preferable if a secure scheme could be found where each recipient interacts only with the sender and does not need to calculate these sums themselves.

-Unfortunately, as we discuss below, it seems that it's not possible using any known scheme that satisfies both this privacy goal while achieving the desired security level.
+Unfortunately, as discussed below, it seems that using any known scheme, it's not possible to satisfy this privacy goal while achieving the desired security level.

-### The issue with multiple senders
+### The Issue with Multiple Senders

 To increase privacy, the public excess values are [offset] by a constant random value.
 The choice of this value, as well as fee selection, can only be set once per transaction.
-The privilege of selecting these values is generally bestowed on the sender, since she pays the fee.
+The privilege of selecting these values is generally bestowed on the sender, since the sender pays the fee.
 Allowing multiple sending parties (or equivalently, allowing recipients to provide inputs) would require a negotiation round to set the fee and offset before the transaction could be constructed.
 This is a complication we don't want to deal with, and so all schemes presented here allow exactly one sender.

-### Two-party transactions
+### Two-party Transactions

-Two party transactions are fairly straightforward and are described in detail on TLU.
-(See [Mimblewimble transaction]).
+Two-party transactions are fairly straightforward and are described in detail by Tari Labs University (TLU).
+(Refer to [Mimblewimble Transaction].)

-It is proposed that Tari implement this single-round 2-party transaction scheme as a special case to support both online 2-party transactions as well as "offline" transactions such as via e-mail, text-message, carrier pigeon etc.
+It is proposed that Tari implement this single-round two-party transaction scheme as a special case to support both online two-party transactions as well as "offline" transactions such as via email, text message and carrier pigeon.

-###  Multiple recipient transaction scheme
+###  Multiple-recipient Transaction Scheme

 <div class="mermaid">
 sequenceDiagram